-Super Macho® is a unique formula that supports your active lifestyle by promoting energy, vigor and performance.
+Super Macho® is a unique formula that supports your active lifestyle by promoting energy.
 Our nutrient-rich proprietary formulation contains high levels of B vitamins, which are essential for the body to convert food into usable energy and are needed for the healthy production of red blood cells.

-Ginseng and Amino Acids complement the B vitamin blend and help support your body’s ability to handle stress.
+Ginseng and Amino Acids complement the B vitamin blend.
 Super Macho’s advanced formula also includes other ingredients that can help promote healthy immune and nervous systems.*

 See Supplement Facts for more information.